supabase/supabase/web/blog/2020-07-10-surviving-hacker-news.md

 ### Credit limits

-The next issue came with the credits.
+Most of our frustration was due to their internal policy around credits program.
 We were generously granted $10,000 Digital Ocean credits in February through Stripe Atlas, and so they became our primary cloud provider.

 Digital Ocean have another (more generous) credits package for YC companies.
 Unfortunately when we applied for this we were told we weren't eligible because it was a "Partner switch" from Stripe to YC.
 This was frustrating because a "Partner switch" is completely arbitrary to us as a customer.

 Also we had conveniently just run out of credits.
 We don’t expect cloud providers to fund our inefficiencies, but we needed time to optimize our infrastructure after our surprise launch.
-We decided to migrate away from Digital Ocean.
+We had assumed that the more generous credits package was guaranteed - an assumption which cost us several thousand dollars.
+After swift deliberation, we decided to migrate away from Digital Ocean.

 ## Going Forward: AWS t3a

 In the past 3 weeks we have migrated 1800 servers over to AWS.

 We are on the AWS "Activate" program, which grants us $100,000 credits.
-Since Firebase has a very generous free-tier, and we want to be able to offer Supabase developers a similar experience, this is a huge benefit to our company.
+Since Firebase has a very generous free-tier, and we want to be able to offer Supabase developers a similar experience, this is ultimately a huge benefit to our community.

-The AWS team were helpful too, suggesting how we could run our VMs more efficiently using their new `t3a` instances.
-We're already starting to see improvements, with database startup times almost halved from ~90s to ~50s.
+The AWS team were helpful, suggesting their new `t3a` instances.
+We're already seeing improvements, with database startup times almost halved from ~90s to ~50s.
 From our research, this is the fastest Postgres setup in the market.

 We will release a detailed write-up on these instances in the next few weeks.
 Sign up to our newsletter if you want to be notified when we release the post.